North Sydney Bears: Northern Eagles

-Due to having a debt of around $4 million, the North Sydney club was not considered under the NRL's inclusion criteria.
+Due to having a debt of around $4 million largely because the Central Coast Stadium not being constructed in time, the North Sydney club was not considered under the NRL's inclusion criteria.

 The joint venture club played out of Brookvale Oval and Central Coast Stadium at Gosford, a ground successfully lobbied and built for the Bears.
 However, poor on-field performances and factional fighting led to the collapse of the Northern Eagles in 2002, after only three years.
 After this, the Northern Eagles' licence then reverted to the Manly-Warringah Sea Eagles, leaving the foundation club out of the top flight of rugby league in Australia after more than 90 years.